 Background

-Many alternative approaches have been tried for harvesting flexibility from heating and cooling assets in individual buildings.
+Many alternative approaches have been tried for harvesting flexibility from heating, cooling and storage assets in individual buildings, and in combination with DHC.
 Often these approaches have been tailored to specific HVAC or building typologies.
 This has led to a growth in bespoke show-case examples, rather than converging on a smaller number of simple, repeatable solutions.
-Without opposing tailored solutions, there is a need to identify and converge on a smaller set of well-defined cost-effective products – the benefits of which can be promoted with confidence.
+Without opposing tailored solutions, there remains a need to identify and converge on a smaller set of well-defined cost-effective products – the benefits of which can be promoted with confidence.

 Purpose

-Subtask C will identify a set of repeatable, cost-effective flexible demand products, and develop application criteria and benefit assessment tools to support (i) their adoption by building owners and (ii) acceptance in energy markets.
+Subtask C will identify a set of repeatable, cost-effective flexible demand technologies and products, and develop application criteria and benefit assessment tools to support (i) their adoption by building owners, operators, or aggregators and (ii) acceptance in energy markets.

 Strategy and Activity Structure